 Knowing the core groups

-States in the U.S. have a minimum auto insurance that is required for every car owner.
+States in the U.S. have minimum auto insurance that is required for every car owner.
 This covers the basics like property damage and bodily injury liability.

 Everything aside from a collision is covered in the comprehensive car insurance coverage.
 This includes but is not limited to, windshield damage, damage from natural disasters, hitting an animal, theft, vandalism, and more.
 This type of coverage should always be included in your full coverage car insurance.

-A collision coverage is the one that gives a wide range of protection against damages involving a vehicular crash or collision.
+Collision coverage is the one that gives a wide range of protection against damages involving a vehicular crash or collision.
 Whether it be involving an inanimate object or another vehicle, this policy will cover you for repairs or be paid cash value.
 This is purchased separately from a comprehensive coverage.

 Medical and personal injury coverage

 This, of course, is one of the most important ones you should never forget.
 For the sake of your own safety and wellbeing.
-There are promos and policies that include this to an existing coverage.
+There are promos and policies that include this to existing coverage.
 Make sure to make this one a priority, because your own life is irreplaceable.

 A word of caution for extra coverages that aren’t automatically included